-Local call sign/telephony designators are authorized for use only for local flight operations as specified in a letter of agreement (LOA) between the local air traffic control (ATC) facility(ies) and the requesting aircraft operator.
-LOAs concerning the use of aircraft call signs by local flight operators must conform with the following standards: a.
-Local call signs must not be assigned a three-letter designator to ensure they do not conflict with ICAO three-letter designators (ICAO 3LDs).
+a.
+Local call sign/telephony designators are used only for local flight operations as specified in a letter of agreement (LOA) between the local air traffic control (ATC) facility and the requesting aircraft operator.
+LOAs concerning the use of aircraft call signs by local flight operators must conform with the following standards:

+1. Local call signs must not be assigned a three-letter designator.
+This ensures local call signs will not conflict with call signs using three-letter

+ICAO-approved designators.
 Local call signs may be assigned 2, 4, 5, and 6 letter call sign designators.

-b.
-Local call sign/telephony designators must not conflict with call signs and/or telephonies in use by military aircraft and other aircraft that operate in the local area.
+2. Local call sign/telephony designators must not conflict with call signs and/or telephonies in use by military aircraft and other aircraft that operate in the local area.
+All law enforcement call sign/telephony designators must be verified through System Operations Security (9-ATOR-HQ-IFOS@faa.gov).